-Reformed Faith Tradition: We understand and apply our faith and worldview according to the teachings of the Bible as summarized in the Heidelberg Catechism, the Canons of Dort, the Belgic Confession, and the Westminster Standards.
+Reformed Faith Tradition: We understand and apply our faith and worldview according to the teachings of the Bible as summarized in the Heidelberg Catechism, the Canons of Dort, the Belgic Confession, and the Westminster Confession of Faith and Catechism.

 Educational Excellence: We provide quality, comprehensive learning experience in and out of the classroom, as we fulfill our end goal of education to live faithfully for Jesus Christ in God's good world.